-Early Graduation (HS)
+Early Graduation (HS) (MSH 2.110)

 Students who will have successfully completed graduation requirements after seven (7) semesters may petition to graduate.
-Applications must be submitted to the building principal by the start of the school year and their schedule already established with the Academic Advisor.
+Applications must be submitted to the building principal by the start of the school year, and their schedule must already be established with the Academic Advisor.

-Early graduates must make arrangements with the high school office for anything pertaining to the graduation ceremony (i.e. announcements, cap and gown rental, graduation practices, etc.).
+Early graduates must make arrangements with the high school office for anything pertaining to the graduation ceremony (i.e., announcements, cap and gown rental, graduation practices, etc.).

 Any student enrolled in an off-campus course to fulfill graduation requirements must show documentation of such course(s) by the last day of the seventh semester.
-Failure to produce this documentation will result in denial of the early graduation petition.
+Failure to produce this documentation will result in the denial of the early graduation petition.